esphome/esphome-docs/components/statsd.rst

       id: some_sensor

-This example will generate a metric named `esphome.test1.wifi.signal` with the value of the `wifi_signal` sensor.
+This example will generate a metric named `test1.sensor` with the value of the `some_sensor` sensor.

 Configuration variables: